Endometriosis

 There is, in some cases, no complete cure for endometriosis, however, talk initially with your doctor about your situation and the best symptoms management options for you.

-• If you are not trying to get pregnant, hormonal birth control (OCPs) is usually the first step to help reduce pain and bleeding, if those are the presenting complaints, as no diagnosis has been made and many get great relief from OCPs w/o a diagnosis as frequently pain with ones period (dysmenorrhea) is pretty common without other pathology present.
+- If you are not trying to get pregnant, hormonal birth control (OCPs) is usually the first step to help reduce pain and bleeding, if those are the presenting complaints, as no diagnosis has been made and many get great relief from OCPs w/o a diagnosis as frequently pain with ones period (dysmenorrhea) is not uncommon without other pathology present.

 If you’re experiencing pelvic pain, severe pain related to your period, problems with infertility combined with pain, have had a diagnosis of endometriosis and prior surgical treatment schedule an appointment to talk with Dr. Heath Miller about endometriosis.